Guikingone/SchedulerBundle/doc/policies.md

 ## Creating custom policy

-Creating a new policy is as easy as it sounds, first, you must implement the [PolicyInterface](../src/SchedulePolicy/PolicyInterface.php), once implemented, just sort the tasks using `sort(array $tasks): array`, a common way to do it is to use `uasort()`, this method allows to keep the name-tasks relation (which is the "default" format of tasks).
+Creating a new policy is as easy as it sounds, first, you must implement the [PolicyInterface](../src/SchedulePolicy/PolicyInterface.php).

 **Note**: Each policy is automatically injected in the [SchedulePolicyOrchestrator](../src/SchedulePolicy/SchedulePolicyOrchestrator.php).